cfgauss/r-novice-gapminder/_extras/guide.md

 <img src="../fig/rmd-08-lifeExp-layer-example-1-1.png" title="plot of chunk lifeExp-layer-example-1" alt="plot of chunk lifeExp-layer-example-1" style="display: block; margin: auto;" />

-the *aesthetic* mapping of **color** has been moved from the global plot options in `ggplot` to the `geom_line` layer so it no longer applies to the points.
+The aesthetic mapping of color has been moved from the global plot options in `ggplot` to the `geom_line` layer so it no longer applies to the points.

 Now we can clearly see that the points are drawn on top of the lines.

-Demonstrate changing an aesthetic to a solid color:
+This changes the line color to red.

 ~~~
 ggplot(data = gapminder, aes(x=year, y=lifeExp, by=country)) +